← All services Service

 • If your family has more than one next-generation member and you want to prepare them for the future together through a structured program, SPALDA Academy may be the right framework.

-• If you have a single young shareholder or only one child who is ready for this process, and you would like to design a one-to-one, flexible, personalised journey with them, NextGen Individual Mentoring would be a better fit.
+• If you have a single young shareholder or only one child who is ready for this process, and you would like to design a one-to-one, flexible, personalised journey with them, NextGen Individual Advisory would be a better fit.